A Blessed Life – Nurturing & Changing

 San Francisco, California, was (is) hip and sophisticated.
 I loved sports so much I was great on the air and popular with viewers.
 Eight years later I left SF to go to San Jose to be a news anchor (mistakenly thinking it was more prestigious) and to escape a mysterious plague that seemed to be killing all my gay friends…

 Tired of TV not saving the world fast enough (that was the job I felt I’d been born to do) I left TV news casting and was soon asked by the new owners of the San Francisco Giants baseball team to help influence the SF community to get the votes for a new stadium (Pac Bell).
-I contributed the deciding vote on choosing a female public address announcer, thought of the old guy “ball dudes”, fought and won the case for making Junior Giants Baseball the team’s community PR identity and brought in professional methods to raise funds for the Giants Community Fund.
+I contributed the deciding vote on choosing the first female public address announcer, thought of the old guy “ball dudes” to catch foul balls, fought and won the case for making Junior Giants Baseball the team’s community PR identity and brought in professional methods to raise funds for the Giants Community Fund.

 The tech gold rush going on in Silicon Valley was too tempting not to try, so I left the Giants to go panning.
 A robotics start-up trying to create the world’s first robot golf caddy seemed plausible, so I helped raise millions to do the engineering that never quite got it done.